awillsousa/awillsousa/README.md

 ### Hi there 👋

-I’m Antonio Willian, a software developer and Master in Computer Science, experienced Linux enthusiast and a kungfu coach in my free time.
+I’m Antonio Willian, a software developer and Master in Computer Science, experienced Linux enthusiast and a martial arts practitioner in my free time.

 <!--
 Icons: https://simpleicons.org/